Kelly Clarkson: Early life and career

-After graduating high school, Clarkson declined full scholarships to the University of Texas, University of North Texas, and Berklee College of Music.
-She declined them stating, "I'd already written so much music and wanted to try on my own.
-And I figured you're never too old to go to college.
+After graduating from high school, Clarkson declined full scholarships to the University of Texas at Austin, University of North Texas, and Berklee College of Music.
+She declined them saying, "I'd already written so much music and wanted to try on my own...
+I figured you're never too old to go to college."
 She worked several jobs to finance a demo, recording material and trying to market it to record labels, but she received little response.
 Clarkson turned down two recording contracts from Jive Records and Interscope Records, saying, "They would have completely pigeonholed me as a bubblegum act.
 I was confident enough that something better would come along."
 In 2001, she traveled to Los Angeles, pursuing a career in music.
-She appeared as an extra in a few television series such as Sabrina, the Teenage Witch and Dharma & Greg and briefly worked with musician Gerry Goffin to record five demo tracks in an effort to secure a record deal.
+She appeared as an extra in a few television series such as Sabrina, the Teenage Witch and Dharma & Greg, and briefly worked with musician Gerry Goffin to record five demo tracks in an effort to secure a record deal.
 According to Clarkson, her early attempts to launch her music career floundered when she was turned down by almost every U.S. record label for sounding "too black".
-Lack of other career opportunities and a fire incident in her apartment forced Clarkson to return to Burleson, where she promoted Red Bull energy drinks, worked as a telemarketer and as a cocktail waitress in a comedy club.
+Lack of other career opportunities and a fire incident in her apartment forced Clarkson to return to Burleson, where she worked different jobs.